XavierTan06/dig-com-board/README.md

 ## Features TODO
 - Various stylistic changes eg exact colour, fonts (use the one from the slides) etc.
 - Add landing page images (in sharepoint already).
-- Landing page "find out more" expandable/dropdown/show hidden text thingy.
-- Change from modal nickname-prompt, to an additional form field for name.
-Once keyed in for first time, subsequently have the name as placeholder in the field.

 ## Bugfixes required
 - Element overlaps (if still exist).
 To at least verify across several screen sizes.